Tornado warning system worked, but effectiveness unknown

 “There is no central mechanism collecting information on the number of phones across all wireless carriers that received the tornado warning transmissions,” said Jasmine Blackwell, a spokeswoman for the weather service.

-The first tornado formed at 12:32 a.m. and claimed its first victim in Benton County, about 90 miles (145 kilometers) west of Nashville, according to the weather service.
-It crossed through three counties, hitting EF-3 intensity three times over its 53-mile (85-kilometer) course.
+The storm claimed its first victim in Benton County, about 90 miles (145 kilometers) west of Nashville.
+The first tornado formed at 12:32 a.m. on the western edge of Nashville and crossed through three counties, according to the weather service, hitting EF-3 intensity three times over its 53-mile (85-kilometer) course.
 An EF-3 tornado is categorized as “severe,” with winds up to 165 mph (266 kph).

 Nashville was hit hardest in the Five Points neighborhood of trendy East Nashville, where two people were killed.